-There is a small and beautiful region in the Ecuadorian Andes, which crafts have become famous in the world.
-The skill and business acumen of the inhabitants of the province of Imbabura — where live about 400,000 people, have been the basis for development of this dynamic Ecuadorian region where artisans rise before the sun to move their looms, turning old sewing machines, using chisels, lathes, brushes; cutting, shaping, creating …
+In a small but remarkable region of the Ecuadorian Andes, the area’s local crafts have become famous worldwide.
+The skill and business acumen of the inhabitants of the province of Imbabura — where about 400,000 people live — have been the basis for the development of this dynamic Ecuadorian region.
+This is a timeless setting where artisans still rise before the sun to move their looms, turn on old sewing machines, and use chisels, lathes and brushes to cut, shape, and create.

-If you travel to Ecuador, do not overlook this privileged territory by nature, and also known as the “Province of Lakes”, where some say the real “Middle of the World” is.
-We assure you will be inspired by the wonderful environment of a region where a warm and temperate climate, the cold of snow-capped volcanoes, the strength of crystal waterfalls, the beauty of small and picturesque Andean villages, delicious cuisine, will combine offering diverse tourist services and, of course, an artisan vein full of contrasts.
+If you travel to Ecuador, don’t overlook this as a privileged natural region, also known as the “Province of Lakes,” where some say the real “Middle of the World” is located.
+We assure you that you’ll be inspired by the wonderful environment of a region that combines a temperate climate, snow-capped volcanoes, crystal waterfalls, picturesque Andean villages, and an artisanal vein full of contrasts.

-We propose that we continue on this tour Imbabura, with the eyes of an apprentice who dazzles know the secrets that are baked in kilns, workshops carving, old adobe houses with large looms and modern factories garment and footwear.
-Here, a small sample of all that is created in Imbabura.
+Let’s continue on this tour Ecuador’s northern highland province of Imbabura with the eyes of an apprentice anxious to learn the secrets of fiery kilns, carving workshops, century-old adobe houses housing enormous large looms, and modern garment and footwear factories.
+Here, we share with you a small sample of what is created in Imbabura.

 Walking through the city of Cotacachi is like walking through a great showcase.
-All kinds of leather goods (jackets, pants, belts, wallets, shoes, jackets, bags and more) are seen in the windows of dozens of shops in the streets of this town 40,000 inhabitants.
+All kinds of leather goods — jackets, pants, belts, wallets, shoes, jackets, bags, and more — are seen in the windows of dozens of shops along the streets of this town of 40,000 inhabitants.

 But Cotacachi is not just leather.
-Visitors can also stop your walk to see the main church, with its six chapels, altars with gold leaf and works of art of the “Quito School”, which are displayed inside.
-Another point of attraction is the viewpoint of the Athens, from where you can see the beautiful lakes of Imbabura and Cotacachi Ecological Reserve, which is the largest conservation area in the western Andes of Ecuador.
-Spa, lush forests, nature reserves, snowy landscapes with bright are things you will find in Cotacachi, plus the best leather production country.
+Visitors are usually surprised by the ornateness of the town’s main church, where inside are six chapels, gold-leaf altars, and “Quito School” works of art on display.
+Another point of attraction is the Athens Lookout Pont, from where you can see the stunning lakes of the Cotacachi Ecological Reserve, which is the largest conservation area in Ecuador’s northwestern Andes.
+With lush forests, nature reserves, snowy landscapes are the extra elements you will find in Cotacachi, in addition to the country finest leatherworks.

 San Antonio de Ibarra

-Small and large wooden sculptures, altarpieces and altars for churches and motifs of all kinds are carved in walnut, orange tree, cedar and laurel.
-In the center of the village, the works done by men, women and even children, are sold in each house.
+Small and large wooden sculptures, altarpieces, and motifs of all kinds are carved in cedar, orange tree, walnut and laurel.
+In the center of the village, works created by men, women and even children are sold in each house.

-This small colonial city whose Indian name means “big drum” and whose architecture and layout footprint Spanish last seen, has a mild and pleasant climate and breathtaking scenery, it is located in the foothills of Imbabura volcano.
-It’s very quiet pace of life has made many people choose it as a retirement destination.
-But if that is not your intention, visit it and learn about the craftsmanship of its inhabitants.
-We could almost assure you that will not leave there without one of the beautiful garments on display in the windows of almost every street in the center of Atuntaqui.
+This small colonial city whose Indian name means “big drum” and whose architecture and layout are the footprints of the Spaniards the past epoch.
+The village enjoys a mild climate and breathtaking scenery, as it’s located in the Andean foothills of the Imbabura Volcano.
+Its quiet pace of life has made many people choose it as a retirement destination.